Rockwell-MBB X-31: Design and development

 During flight testing, the X-31 aircraft established several milestones.
 On November 6, 1992, the X-31 achieved controlled flight at a 70° angle of attack.
 On April 29, 1993, the second X-31 successfully executed a rapid minimum-radius, 180° turn using a post-stall maneuver, flying well outside the range of angle of attack normal for conventional aircraft.
 This maneuver has been called the "Herbst maneuver" after Dr. Wolfgang Herbst, an MBB employee and proponent of using post-stall flight in air-to-air combat.
 Herbst was the designer of the Rockwell SNAKE, which formed the basis for the X-31.

-In the mid-1990s, the program began to revitalize and so the US and Germany signed a Memorandum of Understanding in April 1999 to start collaboration on the $53 million VECTOR program to capitalize on this previous investment.
+In the mid-1990s, the program began to revitalize and so the US and Germany signed a Memorandum of Agreement in April 1999 to start collaboration on the VECTOR program to capitalize on this previous investment.
+The $53 million VECTOR program began in January 2000.
 VECTOR is a joint venture that includes the US Navy, Germany's defense procurement agency BWB, Boeing's Phantom Works, and DASA; it was initially expected to involve Sweden, which pulled out due to fiscal constraints.
 As the site for the flight testing, Naval Air Station Patuxent River in Maryland was chosen.
 From 2002 to 2003, the X-31 flew extremely short takeoff and landing approaches first on a virtual runway at 5000 feet in the sky, to ensure that the Inertial Navigation System/Global Positioning System accurately guides the aircraft with the centimeter accuracy required for on the ground landings.
-The program then culminated in the first ever autonomous landing of a manned aircraft with high angle of attack (24 degree) and short landing.
+The program then culminated in the first ever autonomous landing of a crewed aircraft with high angle of attack (24 degree) and short landing.
 The technologies involved a differential GPS System based on pseudolite technology from Integrinautics and a miniaturized flush air data system from Nordmicro.